David Thaxton

 David Thaxton (born 12 May 1982) is a Welsh singer, actor and musical theatre and opera performer.
 He starred in the Donmar Warehouse's Passion, for which he won the 2011 Laurence Olivier Award for Best Actor in a Leading Role in a Musical.

-He previously starred as The Phantom in The Phantom of the Opera at Her Majesty's Theatre, Enjolras in the West End production of Les Misérables, and in March 2011, he joined the cast of Love Never Dies, undertaking the role of Raoul de Chagny.
-Later then playing the role of Kevin T in the London production of Come from Away.
+His West End credits include playing Enjolras and Javert in Les Misérables, The Phantom in The Phantom of the Opera, Kevin T in Come from Away, and Raoul de Chagny in Love Never Dies.
+In 2023, he starred as Max von Mayerling in the West End revival of Sunset Boulevard and reprised the role for his Broadway debut in 2024.
+He was nominated for a second Olivier Award for his performance.

 Early life and education

 Thaxton was born in Neath, South Wales.
 He attended Grimston Primary School and Springwood High School in King's Lynn, Norfolk, and subsequently won a scholarship to the Royal Welsh College of Music and Drama, following a four-year vocal studies course, where he was awarded Young Welsh Musical Theatre Singer of the Year 2005 and was runner-up in the Kathleen Ferrier Young Singers' Bursary.
 He was also a member of Only Men Aloud!.